galaxyproject/training-material/topics/proteomics/tutorials/encyclopedia/tutorial.md

 - Experimental mzML DIA dataset collection

-  This output will be the DIA data analyzed with EncyclopeDIA with help from the Chromatogram Library.
+  This output will be the DIA data analyzed with EncyclopeDIA.

 ## **_msconvert_**